 Annual Conference: ACSS members receive reduced registration fees for the annual fall conference.

-Co-sponsored Events: ACSS with other organizations sponsor mock trials, History Day, training programs and regional conferences with benefits for members.
+Co-sponsored Events: ACSS with other organizations sponsor mock trials, National History Day, training programs and regional conferences with benefits for members.

 Leadership Opportunities: ACSS promotes curriculum development, dissemination of effective teaching strategies, and opportunities to discuss issues.
 Members are invited to participate in any of these activities either as members of the Board or as volunteers.